sbevza/CPP5_3DViewer_v2/README.md

     - Scale the model by a given value.
     - Toggle the type of object display: wireframe model, flat shading and smooth shading (by Gouraud or Phong methods)
     - Set the light source, its base intensity (via the three components: R, G, B) and position.
-- GUI implementation, based on any GUI library with API for C++ (Qt, SFML, GTK+, Nanogui, Nngui, etc.)
+- GUI implementation, based on any GUI library with API for C++
+  * For Linux: GTK+, CEF, Qt, JUCE
-  The graphical user interface must contain:
+  * For Mac: GTK+, CEF, Qt, JUCE, SFML, Nanogui, Nngui The graphical user interface must contain:
     - A button to select the model file and a field to output its name.
     - A visualization area for the model.